 Accidental Damages and Handling (ADH) Plan

-ADH plans protect products that get are damaged during the shipping process.
-Customers are likely to get frustrated when they receive a damaged product.
-An ADH plan reassures customers that they can make high-value purchases because they know the product is protected in case of damages.
+ADH plans protect products that are damaged during the shipping process.
+Customers are likely to get frustrated when they receive a damaged product, and an ADH plan reassures customers that they can make high-value purchases because they know the product is protected in case of damage.

 An implied warranty is a form of spoken or written assurance that guarantees that products will live up to basic expectations.

 - Implied warranty of merchantability – Implied warranty of merchantability means that products are assumed to fill basic expectations.

 In short, products are guaranteed to do what they are supposed to, be of reasonable quality, and have nothing significantly wrong with them.